kgruiz/Recapit/README.md

 All prompt and preamble files are optional: the app ships with reasonable built-in defaults.
 Drop files into `templates/` when you want to override them (e.g., `document-template.txt`, `document-prompt.txt`).
 The auto classifier inspects filenames and the first-page aspect ratio to decide between slide-, lecture-, or document-style prompts.
 For ambiguous cases, force a mode with `--kind slides|lecture|document`.

 Prefer configuration files?
 Create `recapit.yaml` in the repo root to store defaults for `default_model`, `output_dir`, `exports`, video chunk parameters, and per-preset overrides.
-CLI flags override environment variables, and environment variables override the YAML file, giving you explicit precedence: `CLI > ENV > YAML`.
+CLI flags override environment variables, and environment variables override the YAML file, giving you explicit precedence of `CLI > ENV > YAML`.

 ## CLI Usage